KopiasCsaba/ccp_audio_system_manual/for_technicians/troubleshooting.md

 In OBS:

-* Select the "_ Notebook + Cam" scene.
+* Select the "_ Notebook + Cam" scene (in the SCENES section around the bottom of OBS window)
-* Right-click on the "Notebook" source, select "Properties".
+* Right-click on the "ToProjectorInputGrabber" source (in the SOURCES section around the bottom of OBS window)
+* Select "Properties"
 * Press deactivate, then activate.

 ## No image from the camera